Daedalus

+A Roman mosaic from Zeugma, Commagene (now in the Zeugma Mosaic Museum) depicting Daedalus and his son Icarus.

-In Greek mythology, Daedalus (/'diːdələs/, /'dɛdələs/; Greek: Δαίδαλος; Latin: Daedalus; Etruscan: Taitale) was a skillful architect and craftsman, seen as a symbol of wisdom, knowledge and power.
+In Greek mythology, Daedalus (/'diːdələs/, /'dɛdələs/; Greek: Δαίδαλος, Etruscan: Taitale, lit. 'skillful craftsman', 'cunning worker' or 'finely worked') was a skillful architect and craftsman, seen as a symbol of wisdom, knowledge and power.
 He is the father of Icarus, the uncle of Perdix, and possibly also the father of Iapyx.
 Among his most famous creations are the wooden cow for Pasiphaë, the Labyrinth for King Minos of Crete which imprisoned the Minotaur, and wings that he and his son Icarus used to attempt to escape Crete.
-It was during this escape that Icarus did not heed his father's warnings and flew too close to the sun; the wax holding his wings together melted and Icarus fell to his death.
+It was during this escape that Icarus did not listen to his father's warnings and flew too close to the Sun; the wax holding his wings together melted and Icarus fell to his death.

 Epigraphic evidence

 The name Daidalos seems to be attested in Linear B, a writing system used to record Mycenaean Greek.
 The name appears in the form da-da-re-jo-de, possibly referring to a sanctuary.